 B I O G R A P H Y

-Emiliano has had the opportunity to play with some of the world’s top musicians throughout his career, such as Diego El Cigala (3 times Latin Grammy winner), Paquito de Rivera (16 times Grammy Award winner), Dino Saluzzi (3 times Konex Award winner), Concha Buika (Grammy Award winner), Raul Jaurena (Latin Grammy Award winner), Fernando Otero (Grammy Award winner), Celeste Carballo, Leon Gieco, Horacio Romo, JP Jofre, Pablo Aslan, Pedro Giraudo, Alan Plachta, Martin Sued and Jose Luis Infantino.
-With Jose Luis Infantino, he recorded an album titled "Silencio" in 2004 which received a Unesco Prize for music, given to musicians whose work has contributed to the enrichment and development of music.
+Emiliano has had the opportunity to play with some of the world’s top musicians throughout his career, such as Paquito de Rivera (16 time Grammy Award winner), Dino Saluzzi (3 time Konex Award winner), Diego El Cigala (Grammy Award winner), Concha Buika (Grammy Award winner), Raul Jaurena (Latin Grammy Award winner), Fernando Otero (Grammy Award winner), Celeste Carballo, Leon Gieco, Horacio Romo, JP Jofre, Pablo Aslan, Pedro Giraudo, Alan Plachta, Martin Sued and Jose Luis Infantino.
+With Jose Luis Infantino, he recorded an album titled “Silencio” in 2004 which received a Unesco Prize for music, given to musicians whose work has contributed to the enrichment and development of music.

-Emiliano is the pianist for the hit Broadway and London show "Forever Tango", a show that has been seen for more than 8.000.000 people around the world, and the pianist of the group The Aces of Rhythm, a Tango sextet based in New York City.
-He has also served as the music director and pianist for the successful shows "Impact" and "Tango Buenos Aires", created by Mario & Daniel Celario, and is the creator of "Barolo Tango," a live tango show based in Argentina.
+Emiliano is the pianist for the hit Broadway and London show "Forever Tango", a show that has been seen by more than eight million people around the world.
+He has also served as the music director and pianist for the successful shows “Impact” and "Tango Buenos Aires", created by Mario & Daniel Celario, and is the creator of “Barolo Tango,” a live tango show based in Argentina.

-Since moved to New York City, Emiliano has created several different project such as the "EM Trio", the "EM Quartet", the "Típica Messiez" (a 10 piece Tango Orchestra) and "Tango Dueling Pianos" a unique and never seen before Tango Show with two pianist on stage.
+Since moving to New York City, Emiliano has created several different projects such as the "Messiez Duo", the "Messiez Trio", the “Típica Messiez” (a 10-piece Tango Orchestra) and “Tango Dueling Pianos” a unique and never-seen-before concept featuring two tango pianists.

 Emiliano began playing the piano by ear at the age of 3.
 From there, he dedicated his life to the piano, studied and graduated from the National University of the Arts (UNA - Universidad Nacional de las Artes) in Buenos Aires, Argentina.
 He later joined the faculty there, teaching courses in Counterpoint, Harmony and Music History in the Department of Composition.
 He also attended and graduated from Berklee College of Music’s Escuela de Music Contemporánea (EMC) in Buenos Aires, Argentina.
 Beyond his extensive training in Classical Music, Emiliano has also mastered Tango, Jazz, Pop music and the many Latin-American Rhythms of Argentina, Spain and Brazil.